IGLTA Annual Global Convention Learn More

 Be mindful of the perceptions of LGBTQ+ people when you’re considering what you are packing in your carry-on luggage.
 Keep in mind that any bag you have on your person can be searched at any time in an airport.
 Also, be mindful of the laws and cultural acceptance of traveling with sex toys and forms of contraceptives.

-Most major hotel chains have LGBTQ+ affirming policies in place and are actively improving their staff diversity trainings.
-But some travelers may feel most comfortable with LGBTQ+ owned that specialize in hosting LGBTQ++ travelers.
-Regardless of your preference, start you can start your research by browsing through our accommodations providers to ensure you’re staying with a hotel that is LGBTQ+ welcoming.
+Most major hotel chains have LGBTQ+-affirming policies in place and are actively improving their staff diversity trainings.
+But some travelers may feel most comfortable with LGBTQ+ owned companies that specialize in hosting LGBTQ+ travelers.
+Regardless of your preference, start your research by browsing through our accommodations providers to ensure you’re staying with a hotel that is LGBTQ+-welcoming.

 Dating apps and social networks are a great way to connect with local LGBTQ+ people while traveling.
 You’ll be able to find the local hangouts, best parties and learn about local culture from people who live in the area.
 Unfortunately, apps and social media have been used to target and entrap LGBTQ+ people in areas where it is illegal.
 If you choose to use these services in countries where you’re worried about your safety, you may want to consider making your accounts private or downloading a VPN service onto your phone.
 VPN, while not foolproof, allows you to avoid government censorship and issues of entrapment in other countries.

-In the event of an emergency ensure that you have emergency contact numbers in place.
+Be prepared for an emergency by ensuring that you have emergency contact numbers in place.
 Consider keeping a wallet card of phone numbers and emails of important people and photocopies of your documents in case something happens to your tech devices.
 Before traveling, keep your cash separated and have an emergency credit card hidden somewhere in your luggage.
-It is always wise to purchase travel insurance in advance for extreme situations because they are able to help financially but also as another point of contact in medical or political emergencies.
-In extreme situations you can contact the local embassy from your home country and they may be able to assist you in the event of medical or political turmoil.
+It is always wise to purchase travel insurance in advance for extreme situations because the company will be able to help financially and also as another point of contact in medical or political emergencies.
+In extreme situations you can contact the local embassy from your home country, and they may be able to assist you in the event of medical or political turmoil.

-Meg Cale is an LGBT travel advocate and community educator.
+Meg Ten Eyck is an LGBT travel advocate and community educator.
 Meg and her wife Lindsay run the number one lesbian travel blog, DopesontheRoad.com.
 Meg’s LGBT subject matter expertise has been featured in the New York Times, Condé Nast Traveler, Cosmopolitan Magazine, Go Magazine, Out Traveler, Gay Star News, Buzzfeed, Matador Network, Elite Daily, Korea Observer, and India's The Quint.
 Her passion lives at the intersection of travel, queer culture, and new media.
-Follow her on Instagram or Twitter @MegCale
+Follow her on Instagram or Twitter @megteneyck

 Featured image by @alcorvi